manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 >The JaCoCo plugin should be used to generate the coverage report.

 >All the images/figures produced during the software development process should be recorded in SVG format.

+>Use Javadoc to generate useful documentation for Java code.

 ### Implementation Constraints